 If you’re under the age of 75 and you have UK earnings (or you’re a UK resident for tax purposes) you can contribute to a pension and receive tax relief.

-• Personal pension contributions are eligible for tax relief, while employer contributions aren’t.
+• Personal pension contributions are eligible for tax top ups, while employer contributions aren’t.
 You need to declare that you’re eligible for tax relief when you open your pension plan.

-• If you have a PensionBee pension, when you make contributions we will automatically claim 20% tax relief from HMRC.
+• If you have a PensionBee pension, when you make contributions we will automatically claim your 25% tax top ups from HMRC.
 This money will be added to your account, and you can track it from the balance tab in your BeeHive.

 • If you’re a basic rate taxpayer, this is all the tax relief you get.
 If you’re a higher rate taxpayer or an additional rate taxpayer you can claim further tax relief via the Self Assessment tax process, in just a few simple steps.